Schooners Sports and Entertainment: 2022

 In July 2022, SSE founding partner Gary Drummond told Murray McCormick of the Regina Leader-Post that the group did not have the "funding and the government participation that we require" and that it was "not in place because we just haven’t had an opportunity to meet with them".
 Another founding partner, Jim Stapleton, stated that "The stadium is actually where it all starts and ends for us" and that SSE could make a compelling case that a new stadium would be a positive for the area's economy "but we’ve got to get in front of those people [the government] to do so".
 The group chose not to participate in that year's Touchdown Atlantic festivities.
 In July 2022, Halifax mayor Michael Savage stated that "the idea of an outside the core of the city major stadium with 25,000 seats is nowhere, that’s just not on the books right now — there is no political appetite for it".

 2023

 In January 2023, CFL commissioner Randy Ambrosie proposed using a longer term temporary stadium in Halifax, such as the Wanderers Grounds, to house an expansion team.
-Two months later, CTV Atlantic reported that CFL executives had met with representatives from Saint Mary’s University to discuss keeping the temporary stadium build for that year's Touchdown Atlantic intact long-term as a future home for a CFL team.
-On March 10, 2023, Ambrosie stated in a radio interview that he CFL chief operating officer David Goldstein are "going to focus really hard on our expansion project".
-Five days later, on March 15, 2023, TSN reporter Dave Naylor revealed that Schooner Sports and Entertainment (SSE) "is no longer involved in pursuing a team for Atlantic Canada".
+Two months later, CTV Atlantic reported that CFL executives had met with representatives from Saint Mary's University to discuss keeping the temporary stadium built for that year's Touchdown Atlantic intact long-term as a future home for a CFL team.
+On March 10, 2023, Ambrosie stated in a radio interview that he and CFL chief operating officer David Goldstein are "going to focus really hard on our expansion project".
+On March 15, 2023, TSN reporter Dave Naylor revealed that Schooner Sports and Entertainment (SSE) "is no longer involved in pursuing a team for Atlantic Canada".